otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-09-api-integration-2-deployment.md

 };
 ```

-Then in the `src/routes/dashboard/+page.svelte` file, you can create a form for creating an institution and display the list of institutions:
+Then in the `src/routes/dashboard/+page.svelte` file, you can create a form for creating an institution and display a list of institutions:

 ```svelte
 <!-- /src/routes/dashboard/+page.svelte -->